Communications Services Up on Risk Appetite -- Communications Services Roundup

-Communications services companies rose sharply as traders rotated into high-risk sectors in the wake of comments from Federal Reserve Chairman Jerome Powell.
+Communications services companies rose as traders rotated into high-risk sectors ahead of inflation data.

-Zoom Video Communications shares surged after the videoconference software maker unveiled plans to lay off about 1,300, or 15%, of its staff, and cut executive salaries as a shift from working at home hurt its prospects.
+Shares of cinema chain Cineworld Group surged after a report that rival Vue International was planning to put forward a takeover bid for the London-listed company.

-Activision Blizzard rallied after the videogame maker said demand for its "Call of Duty" games bolstered quarterly growth.
+Facebook parent Meta Platforms rallied.
+The social-networking giant said chief business officer, Marne Levine, was leaving the company in the summer.

 Write to Rob Curran at rob.curran@dowjones.com